nghiant3223/nghiant3223.github.io/_posts/2025-03-11-go-scheduler.md

 If the I/O data is not ready yet, i.e. `EAGAIN` or `EWOULDBLOCK` is returned, the Go runtime invokes [`poll_runtime_pollWait`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/netpoll.go#L336-L361) method to [park the goroutine](#goroutine-parking).
 The behavior is similar when a goroutine writes to a socket or file, with the main difference being that `Read` is replaced by [`Write`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/net/net.go#L201-L211), and the `read` system call is substituted with [`write`](https://man7.org/linux/man-pages/man2/write.2.html).

+Now that the goroutine is in waiting state, it is the responsibility of `netpoll` to provide the goroutine to the scheduler when the goroutine's file descriptor is ready for I/O so that it can be resumed.
+You may be surprised to learn that `netpoll` is nothing more than the [`netpoll`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/netpoll_epoll.go#L91-L176) function implemented in the Go runtime.
+In this function, [`epoll_wait`](https://man7.org/linux/man-pages/man2/epoll_wait.2.html) system call is used to monitor up to 128 file descriptors in a specified amount of time.
+This system call returns the [`runtime.pollDesc`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/netpoll.go#L72-L115) instances that were previously registered (as described in the previous section) for each file descriptor that becomes ready.
+Finally, `netpoll` extracts the goroutine references from [`runtime.pollDesc`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/netpoll.go#L72-L115) instances and hands them off to the scheduler.

+But when is the [`netpoll`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/netpoll_epoll.go#L91-L176) function actually called?
+It's triggered when a processor  P looks for a runnable goroutine to execute, as outlined in [runtime schedule](#runtime-schedule).
+According to the [`findRunnable`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/proc.go#L3267-L3646) function, `netpoll` is only consulted by the scheduler if there are no goroutines available in either the local run queue of the current P or the global run queue.
+This means even if the file descriptor is ready for I/O, the associated goroutine is not necessarily woken up immediately.

 // Mention netpoll: https://www.sobyte.net/post/2021-09/golang-netpoll

 // Mention: https://www.sobyte.net/post/2022-01/go-netpoller/